dexon-foundation/workshop-dapp-development/10_contract_migration_data_separation_pattern/README.md

 `Data` contract should:
 - only allow `Logic` contract to set its data

+## How to deploy?

 We have two contracts to deploy and both of them needs to know each other's address.
-How would it affect the initial delpoy process?
+How would it affect the initial deploy process?

-First, we should remove the `--reset` flag of `dexon-truffle migrate` command
+First, we should remove the `--reset` flag of `dexon-truffle migrate` command (check `package.json`)

 You might have noticed, each migration file has its name begins with a number (`2_delpoy_contract.js`).
 It's because normally we should wrtie a new migration file each time we want to delpoy a new version.
 Since the file name begin with a number, trufffle will remember the previous number and only execute the new migration file. (migration number is remembered inside of the migration contact).